 Applies the insights of philosophical ethics to value questions that require public decision.
-Content of the course description will vary according to the choice of the instructor utilizing topics such as abortion, capital punishment, euthanasia, use of natural resources, nuclear concern or censorship.
+Content of the course description will vary according to the choice of the instructor.
+Possible topics include abortion, capital punishment, euthanasia, use of natural resources, nuclear concern or censorship.
 3:0:3